gmlang/gmlang.github.io/index.md

 ### If you are a business owner who needs data analysis service or customized data product...

 Take a look at my [work](http://www.cabaceo.com/app.html) and [get in touch](http://www.cabaceo.com/contact.html).
-I'll personally give you a FREE 30 minutes hearing-your-pain and here-are-the-possible-solutions consulting session.
+I'll give you a FREE 30 minutes hearing-your-pain and here-are-the-possible-solutions consulting session.

 ### If you want to become great at R...